dennisjbell/redmine/HABITAT.md

 #### The `habitat/default.toml` File

-The default.toml file contains the base configuration for the packaged Redmine habitat file that we're going to generate.
+The default.toml file contains the base configuration for the packaged Redmine Habitat file that we're going to generate.
 It contains both base settings that are not likely to need changing, as well as default (or empty) values that should be overwritten by using `hab config apply ...` <sup id="a3">[3](#f3)</sup> once running or by editing default.toml directly and